 The Foster School is helping to bridge the gap with this seminar, directed by Goethals.
 Thirty six participants – from VPs and agency principals to CEOs, CFOs, GMs and consultants – learned how public directors navigated their pathways to board service, conducted due diligence and managed diverse and often well-publicized challenges.
 They also built an influential network of mentors and peers and created board-ready profiles with recruitment firm Spencer Stuart.

 The first graduating class formed an active alumni group that shares board opportunities and career advancement strategies.
 Already several graduates have secured positions on desirable boards of directors.

-The program generated so much demand that another session will be offered March 24-25.
 For more information about topics, speakers and registration, visit the Women Board Directors Development Program.